 Is Fenbendazole Safe for Humans

 Fenbendazole for humans is considered safe because of its low toxicity and high safety margin, as indicated by limited studies.
 However, it is important to remember that the FDA has not approved it.

 To determine the proper dosage of Fenbendazole for humans, studies have shown that a single oral dose of up to 2,000 mg per person or multiple doses of 500 mg per person for 10 days are generally safe.
 It’s important to note that these are only general guidelines, and the appropriate dosage may vary depending on each person’s specific cancer.

 Discuss Fenbendazole with an Integrative Oncology Nurse

-If you’re considering taking Fenbendazole for humans or Mebendazole for cancer treatment, it’s important to discuss your plans with a knowledgeable healthcare professional.
+If you’re considering taking Fenbendazole for humans or Mebendazole for cancer treatment, discussing your plans with a knowledgeable healthcare professional is important.
 These medications are not necessarily right for everyone, and your healthcare team must be aware of any new treatments you decide to try, you can speak with an integrative oncology nurse about your current cancer treatment plan to learn more about Fenbendazole and Mebendazole for cancer.
-In addition, they can give you the latest information available about which product to use from this family of drugs and determine if taking one of them might be right for you.
+In addition, they can give you the latest information about which product to use from this family of drugs and determine if taking one might be right for you.